Follow TV Tropes

 The magnitude of an earthquake is related to the area of the fault on which it occurs — the larger the fault area, the larger the earthquake.
 The San Andreas Fault is 800 miles long and only about 10-12 miles deep, so that earthquakes larger than magnitude 8.3 are extremely unlikely.

 • Gamera vs. Zigra: The main villain causes multiple earthquakes.
 The strongest earthquake in the film does a lot of damage, but most buildings are still left standing.
-This earthquake is said to have a magnitude of 18 on the Richter scale — More than 100,000,000 times more powerful than the strongest earthquake ever recorded.
-Such a quake is impossible and would rend the earth apart.
+This earthquake is said to have a magnitude of 18 on the Richter scale — More than 100,000,000,000 times more powerful than the strongest earthquake ever recorded.
+Such a quake is impossible: The amount of energy required would be comparable to the impact that formed the Moon.

 • The Lord of the Rings: The Return of the King: The destruction of the Ring is accompanied by Mount Doom erupting... but it has both lava flows and pyroclastic explosions, while in reality volcanoes generally only have one or the other.
 Of course, the eruption is the death throe of a demonic sorcerer, so most likely A Wizard Did It.